PyCOMPLETE/GasFlowHLCalculator/README.md

 Usage of the most important scripts and modules:

+qbs_fill.py:

+- This module serves as the frontend for other scripts.
+- It only needs the fill number as input.
+- If the corrseponding data is already stored as h5 it returns it.
+Otherwise the computation is performed.
+- function compute_qbs_fill: Obtain all cell heat loads for a given fill as aligned data.
+- function compute_qbs_arc_avg: Takes aligned data and returns the arc averages.
+- function arc_histograms: Takes aligned data and returns the heat load at a given point in time.
+This can then be used for histograms.

 create_csv.m:

 - This GNU Octave script reads the data_QBS_LHC.m file and creates a versioned csv file.